-Award based on student need.
-By applying for financial aid with the FAFSA, you are applying for the MAP Grant as well.
-MAP Grants can only be used to pay tuition and fees.
-MAP Grants are contingent on state funding, so it is very important to submit your FAFSA as early as possible.
+A MAP Grant awards are based on student need.
+By applying for financial aid with the FAFSA, you are applying for the State of Illinois MAP Grant, as well.
+MAP Grants can only be used to pay tuition and fees and are contingent on state funding, so it is very important to submit your FAFSA as early as possible.
 When the allocation budgeted by the Illinois General Assembly is depleted, the State will suspend these awards.
 Students must meet the definition of an Illinois resident to qualify for this grant.
-Students must take a minimum of three credit hours to be eligible for a MAP Grant award and are paid for a maximum of 15 hours.
-Additional information regarding the maximum hours available can be found in the student's award letter.
+Students must take a minimum of three credit hours to be eligible for a MAP Grant award and are paid up to a maximum of 15 credit hours.
+Additional information regarding the MAP Grant can be found in the student's award letter.
 Students applying to Methodist College who are out-of-state residents are encouraged to learn about their state's educational grants.

-Additional information and resources from the Illinois Student Assistance Commission can be found www.isac.org.
+Additional information and resources from the Illinois Student Assistance Commission (ISAC) can be found www.isac.org.

 Workforce Investment Act/Career Link Program

-The Workforce Investment Program (which is also known in some counties by other names, such as Career Link) is a need-based grant program administered at the county level.
-If you are receiving the federal Pell Grant, there is a possibility that you could receive funds through this grant as well.
-Search for the closest office by entering your zip code.
-This grant can pay for expenses such as books and uniforms in addition to tuition.
+The Workforce Investment Program (which is also known in some counties by other names, such as Career Link) is a need-based program administered at the county level.
+If you are a federal Pell Grant recipient, there is a possibility that you could qualify to receive funds through this program.
+Contact the Financial Aid Office to find the contact information for the office in your county.
+This program can pay for expenses such as books and uniforms in addition to tuition.

 Scholarships from Methodist College are available, in addition to private scholarships.
 These scholarships have various deadlines and requirements, so please read each one carefully.
 Additional information about scholarships from Methodist College can be found at www.methodistcol.edu/scholarships.

-To obtain further information, students may call Angie Robinson, Methodist College Director of Financial Aid, at (309) 672-5917 or send questions to email@example.com.
+To obtain further information about Veteran benefits, students may call Angie Robinson, Methodist College Director of Financial Aid, at (309) 672-5917 or send questions to PSA_FinancialAid@carle.com.